Middle Ear Infection FAQs (Acute Otitis Media)

 - chloroxylenol, pramoxine, and hydrocortisone.

-6. Plane travel: What to do?
+6. Plane travel: How to avoid airplane ear?

 Airplane ear (also called ear barotrauma) is the stress on your eardrum that occurs when there's a difference in the air pressure in your middle ear and the outside air.
 You or your child might get airplane ear during takeoff or when landing during a flight.
 It can occur in one or both ears, and may lead to feeling of fullness, ear pain, or a slight hearing loss or muffled sound.